jonryanedge/network-aws-tf/README.md

-edgeSubnets | name: x.x.x.x/x | Map of CIDR blocks for edge vpc subnets memberVpc | key: value | Map of parameters for Member VPCs and subnets vpnConnections | key: value | Map of parameters for VPN connections rt53resolvers | key: value | Map of parameters for Route 53 resolvers and targets
+edgeSubnets | name: x.x.x.x/x | Map of CIDR blocks for edge vpc subnets memberVpc | key: value | Map of parameters for Member VPCs and subnets vpnConnections | key: value | Map of parameters for VPN connections dxgw | key: value | Map of parameters for DX gateway and connections rt53resolvers | key: value | Map of parameters for Route 53 resolvers and targets

 #